sateffen/nodgine/README.md

 # Description
 This project is a general architecture build for creating RESTful webservices.
-It contains all nessecary components for a fast server.
+It contains all nessecary components for a fast webserver.

+## The Name
+Nodgine is a fusion of the words NodeJS and engine: Nod(eJS)(en)gine.

 # Example Application
 As example we will setup a http server, that listens at port 8888 and answers to every request with the current time.